CopterExpress/clover/docs/en/simple_offboard.md

 API description
 ---

-> **Note** Blank numeric parameters are set to 0.
+> **Note** Omitted numeric parameters are set to 0.

 ### get_telemetry

-Obtaining complete telemetry of the drone.
+Obtains complete telemetry of the drone.

 Parameters: